inplayer-org/docs/docs/jssdk.md

 Among the parameters, `fullName`, `email`, `password`, `passwordConfirmation`, `type`, and `clientId`  are always **required**.

-Before you start using the Inplayer SDK, we suggest that you create a new **OAUTH application** from our Dashboard and obtain your `clinetId`.
+Before you start using the Inplayer SDK, we suggest that you create a new **OAUTH application** from our Dashboard and obtain your `clientId`.
 In case you haven’t got an OAUTH application yet, you can use your account **UUID** as `clientId`.
 To find your UUID navigate to InPlayer Dashboard's 'Account' section, in the top right-hand corner menu.

 The `type` parameter can be either `consumer` or `merchant`.
 In case you want to create merchant accounts via the API, you will have to use InPlayer's public UUID for the `clientId` parameter.